Hamatti/jklac-proxy-builder/readme.md

 # PTCG Proxies from Jason Klaczynski's blog

+## NOTICE

+Jason's blog has changed its layout and this project does not work anymore.

+The best way to build proxies from Jason's blog now is to use the **Copy deck list** button, then head over to [https://limitlesstcg.com/tools/proxies](https://limitlesstcg.com/tools/proxies), choose **List input** and paste the list there.

+## Original Readme

 A collection of scripts and outputs to print out proxies of old formats

 Each format is in its own folder and each deck likewise so.